thoughtram/blog/_posts/2015-03-08-joining-betahaus-education.md

   - Tickets are on sale now!
   - Announcing our first workshop
   - Git Ninja Class in Amsterdam
+  - Announcing Angular Master Class in Berlin
   - Join our free meetup in Denmark
-  - Announcing Angular Master Class in Denmark
 related_videos:
   - '189792758'
   - '189785428'